Panchagarh Express: History

-Prime Minister Sheikh Hasina inaugurated this service by videoconference from Dhaka on 25 May 2019.
-This named train service will run seven days a week.
+Prime Minister Sheikh Hasina inaugurated this service by video conference from Dhaka on 25 May 2019.
+The train service runs seven days a week.

 Schedule

 Panchagarh Express begins its journey from Kamalapur railway station at 22:45.
 It stops at the Airport railway station, Dhaka at 23:17, and another at Santaher railway station at 04:15.
 It usually reaches Parbatipur at 06:00. and Dinajpur at 06:37.
 It makes another stop at Pirganj railway station at 07:23.
 It reaches Thakurgaon at 07:50 and its final destination, Panchagarh, at 08:50.

 The reverse journey starts from Panchagarh at 12.30; Thakurgaon Road at 13:10; Pirganj railway station at 13:35 and reaches Kamalapur Railway Station at 21.55 pm.
 On its return route, it stops at Thakurgaon, Dinajpur, Parbitpur and Dhaka Airport stations.
 The approximate times are 1.53 pm, 3.02 pm, 3.55 pm and 10.03 pm respectively.